Parameterized complexity of isometric path partition: treewidth and diameter: Introduction

 \Cref{thm:IPP:w1-tw-hard} answers open questions from~\cite{dumas2024graphs} and~\cite{PPP}.
 Moreover, \Cref{thm:IPP:DP-xp-tw} and \Cref{thm:IPP:w1-tw-hard} establish that \SoPP belongs to the list of problems that are \XP\ but \W[1]-hard for treewidth.
 We refer to~\cite{DBLP:journals/siamdm/BelmonteKLMO22} for a discussion about such problems.
 It appears that certain common problem features yielding this behavior can be listed, for example, problems involving weights, lists, or iterative processes.
 Another kind of such feature is the fact of being metric-based, such as \textsc{Metric Dimension}~\cite{LM21}, \textsc{Geodetic Set}~\cite{KK22} and \textsc{Distance-$d$ Dominating/Independent Set}~\cite{KLP22,KLP19}.
 Our result confirms this trend and draws an interesting distinction with the related (path-based but not metric-based) \textsc{Path Partition}, which is \FPT\ for treewidth~\cite{PCcaldam}.

-For metric-based problems, another suitable parameter is the diameter of the graph, a natural bound on the length of isometric paths.
-We note that using the diameter as a parameter, in conjunction with treewidth, has been explored earlier in the context of other metric-based problems~\cite{husfeldt:LIPIcs.IPEC.2016.16,DBLP:conf/icalp/FoucaudGK0IST24}.
-To obtain similar results for \SoPP, we use a dynamic programming scheme analogous to that of \Cref{thm:IPP:DP-xp-tw}, but manage to reduce the number of states by storing more succinct information about the distances of the vertices to the bags of the decomposition.
-As a result, we obtain the following.
+For metric-based problems, another relevant parameter is the diameter of the graph, which is the maximum length of an isometric path.
+Unfortunately, \SoPP is \NP-hard even on (chordal) graphs of diameter~2~\cite{foucaud2022}, thus using the diameter alone as the parameter is not fruitful.

+As a third result, we show that \SoPP becomes FPT when parameterized by both treewidth and diameter.
+To obtain this result, we use a dynamic programming scheme analogous to that of \Cref{thm:IPP:DP-xp-tw}, but manage to reduce the number of states by storing more succinct information about the distances of the vertices to the bags of the decomposition.

 \begin{restatable}{theorem}{restateIPPdpdiamtw} \SoPP admits an algorithm running in time $\diam^{O(\tw^2)}\cdot n^{O(1)}$ where $\diam$ is the diameter of $G$, $\tw$ its treewidth, and $n$ its number of vertices. \end{restatable}